-The following procedures are to be used by departments for the recruitment and selection of Interns.
+The following procedures are to be used by departments for the recruitment and selection of interns.
 Departments may participate in outreach events and/or refer a particular candidate(s) to the Internship Program for verification that they meet the internship qualifications, or they may request that the Internship Program advertise, recruit, and provide initial screening for all applicants.

-A. Departments Referring a Particular Candidate(s):
+A. Departments Referring a Particular Candidate(s)

-- 1. If the department has already identified the candidate(s) they would like to hire, they are responsible for submitting a requisition in the NeoGov OHC system along with the resume(s) and contact information of the selected candidate(s) for processing. - 2.
-The Internship team will then contact the candidate(s) for any required documentation (i.e., resume, unofficial transcripts, enrollment verification, diploma, etc.) to verify eligibility. - 3.
-Once the documents have been received and eligibility has been established, the Internship team will contact the candidate(s) to begin the onboarding procedures (described below).
+1. If the department has already identified the candidate(s) they would like to hire, they are responsible for submitting a requisition in the NeoGov OHC system along with the resume(s) and contact information of the selected candidate(s) for processing.

+2. The Internship team will then contact the candidate(s) for any required documentation (i.e., resume, unofficial transcripts, enrollment verification, diploma, etc.) to verify eligibility.

+3. Once the documents have been received and eligibility has been established, the Internship team will contact the candidate(s) to begin the onboarding procedures (described below in section C).

-B. Departments Requesting an Internship Recruitment:
+B. Departments Requesting an Internship Recruitment

-- 1. If the department has not already identified the candidate(s) and would like to request an active intern recruitment, they are responsible for submitting a requisition in the NeoGov OHC system along with an Internship Position Evaluation form.
-The form can be uploaded as an attachment when submitting the requisition or be emailed directly to internship@rivco.org. - 2.
-The recruiter will review the requisition and Internship Position Evaluation form and reach out to the department for additional information if required. - 3.
-The recruiter will market the position utilizing advertising methods, including college electronic job boards and the Riverside County Human Resources job announcement webpages.
+1. If the department has not already identified the candidate(s) and would like to request an active intern recruitment, they are responsible for submitting a requisition in the NeoGov OHC system along with an Internship Position Evaluation form.
+The form can be uploaded as an attachment when submitting the requisition or be emailed directly to internship@rivco.org.

+2. The recruiter will review the requisition and Internship Position Evaluation form and reach out to the department for additional information if required.

+3. The recruiter will market the position utilizing advertising methods, including college electronic job boards and the Riverside County Human Resources job announcement webpages.
 In addition, an email marketing campaign will be distributed to the established university program contacts.
-Postings are generally open for two weeks to allow students time to apply. - 4.
-Once the posting has closed, the recruiter will review the resumes and identify top candidates depending on how many students the department would like to interview.
-The resume review process can take 3-5 business days. - 5.
-Resumes will then be forwarded to the hiring department to schedule interviews and make a selection.
+Postings are generally open for two weeks to allow students time to apply.

+4. Once the posting has closed, the recruiter will review the resumes and identify top candidates depending on how many students the department would like to interview.
+The resume review process can take 3-5 business days.

+5. Resumes will then be forwarded to the hiring department to schedule interviews and make a selection.
 If requested by the hiring department, the recruiter will interview the candidates and make a selection.

-- 6. The recruiter will contact the selected candidate(s) for any required documentation (i.e., resume, unofficial transcripts, enrollment verification, diploma, etc.) to verify eligibility. - 7.
-Once the documents have been received and eligibility has been established, the recruiter will contact the candidate(s) to begin the onboarding procedures (described below).
+6. The recruiter will contact the selected candidate(s) for any required documentation (i.e., resume, unofficial transcripts, enrollment verification, diploma, etc.) to verify eligibility.

+7. Once the documents have been received and eligibility has been established, the recruiter will contact the candidate(s) to begin the onboarding procedures (described below).

-C. Onboarding Procedures:
+C. Onboarding Procedures